 If you want to take your 6.7 Powerstroke much higher than the 650-horsepower mark, you will have to get a little creative on the turbocharger side of things, mainly because of how many parts need to be packaged in such a tight space.
 If you use your Superduty for towing and quick throttle response is your goal, then a compound turbocharger setup is what you’re after, but your options are a bit more limited than if you owned a Duramax or Cummins.
 Luckily, Industrial Injection does offer an Add-a-turbo kit for the ’11 to ‘14 6.7’s.
 It uses a Borg Warner S475 as the atmospheric charger which makes for a very well-rounded pickup which can tow heavy loads while maintaining low exhaust temps, but the truck will also work well at the strip.

 If you want to go a little more on the racy side and don’t need the low RPM EGT control a compound will give, a large single turbo is the cat’s meow.
-The feeling it gives when the boost comes on hard at the mid RPM range it hard to replace, and the S400 family of turbos will provide that hit you’re looking for but are also durable and will last for many miles to come.
-Maryland Performance Diesel has come up with a way to fit a large Borg Warner charger underneath the hood and you get everything you need with their S400 Install Kit.
-It features full billet exhaust manifolds with integrated up-pipes, and a T4 pedestal which will work with any V-band outlet S400 turbo, from the 467 all the way up to a 476 which can lay down almost 900 horsepower.
+The feeling it gives when the boost comes on hard at the mid RPM range it hard to replace, and the SX-E family of turbos will provide that hit you’re looking for but are also durable and will last for many miles to come.
+BD-Power has come up with a way to fit an S366 SX-E charger underneath the hood and you get everything you need with their install kit.
+It features high performance T4 exhaust manifold, billet aluminum pedestal block, and all of the necessary components you’ll need for a complete installation.
+This kit will easily support over 600 rear wheel horsepower and substantially broaden the power curve.

 One of the unique features of the 6.7 Powerstroke is the water to air intercooler (or heat exchanger) which is used in lieu of a traditional air to air which most diesels use.
 By design, it does a much more efficient job of removing heat from the compressed air which means it can be a lot more compact.
 Ford mounted the intercooler in the driver’s side inner fender well, and much like a traditional front-mount air to air intercooler, it will run out of efficiency at an elevated power level, plus it is possible for the stacked plate design to crack and leak boost pressure, so Mishimoto has developed a bar and plate style replacement intercooler which is TIG welded together with cast aluminum end tanks, and will withstand any amount of boost you can throw at it, but it will also outflow the stock cooler by 22%, and that increase in airflow will lead to an increase in torque by 40 lb.ft all by itself.